Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

     ![Edit connection credentials](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/Credentials.png "[Edit connection credentials]")

 2. Click the *Settings* tab.
   The *Settings* tab is displayed.
 By default, the *Default language* menu entry is selected.
+If not, click the the *Default language* menu entry in the left side bar to display the default language settings on the right side.

     ![Default language settings](../../Assets/Screenshots/Channels/Settings/Connections/Shopware6/Settings_Language.png "[Default language settings]")

-3. In the *Default language* settings, click the *Select Shopware default language* drop-down list and select the appropriate language.
-The languages available in the *Actindo Core1 Platform* are displayed in the drop-down list.
+3. Click the *Select Shopware default language* drop-down list and select the appropriate language.
+All languages available in the *DataHub* module are displayed in the list.

     > [Info] In Shopware 6 there is a standard language, which is configured during the installation and cannot be subsequently edited.
 The standard language cannot be detected via API and must be therefore manually configured in the *Actindo Core1 Platform* after the connection has been established.
 When uploading products, Shopware 6 requires some fields to be filled for the standard language.